Fransco35/UsersGallery/README.md

 * useContext and useState for managing app wide and component based state.

-* Suspense and Lazy for enaacting lazy loading of pages for app perfomance based enchanement.
+* Suspense and Lazy for enacting lazy loading of pages for app perfomance based enchanement.

 * useEffect, useCallback and useMemo for handling the rendering state amd sideeffects.